 Google defined user engagement in their original user experience research report as, “the user’s level of involvement with a product.”
-The way I like to think about engagement is as a measure of habit or habitual usage, which comes after a user adopts a product—remember, adoption is the A in HEART.
+Another way to think about engagement is as a measure of habit or habitual usage, which comes after a user adopts a product.

 Creating and increasing habitual use of a product is hard to do in a distracted world.
-Google, however, is a master of habit creation.
-To prove it, just take a second to consider how many Google products you use regularly.
-I’m certainly not the only one who uses Gmail, Docs, Drive, Cal, and Analytics in my Chrome browser several times a day.
+Google, however, is a master of habit creation (think of how many Google products we all use on a regular basis).